 Education is the most powerful way you can change the world...Nelson Mandela

-Each Montessori Classroom has a rich environment full of Montessori Materials to help each child reach his or her highest potential and foster creativity.
+Each Montessori Classroom has a rich environment full of Montessori Materials to help each child reach their highest potential and foster creativity.
 All the equipment in the classrooms allows the child to reinforce his casual impressions by inviting him to use his hands for learning.
 The classroom environment/condition is set up by the teacher with the idea that 80% of the child’s mental development takes place before she is eight years old.
 The environment is arranged according to subject areas, and children are always free to move around the room instead of sitting at desks.
 There is no limit to how long a child can work with a piece of material.
 At any one time in a day all subjects – math, language, science, geography, art, music, etc…will be studied at all levels.

 The classroom is divided into three main groups: The Practical Life Exercises which are the beginning activities for the toddler through the three and four year old children, the Sensorial Area which is used by all ages in the classroom and the Academic Materials, which await each child’s moments of interest in reading, arithmetic and geography.